Computational social psychologist. Scholar. Teacher.

 I am trained as a social psychologist.
-I study the micro-sociology of place-making and belonging.
-My latest research is on the relationship between creative labor and place-making in rural communities.
+I study the micro-sociology of place-making, identity formation, and belonging.
+My latest research is on identity formation of US Evangelicals in mass media and social media.

 Courses taught: Data & Society*, Quantitative Methods*, Introductory Statistics*, Advanced Statistics*, Social Networks*, Stratification, Sociology of Science & Technology, Sociology of Religion, Visual Sociology, Sociology of Sport, Introductory Sociology